Bitslo/CableGuardian/README.md

 The purpose of the application is to monitor your rotations in VR and thus:
      - improve the lifetime of the cable by preventing excessive twisting
      - improve the VR experience as you don't have to actively monitor your turning direction or peek for orientation
-     - eliminate the need to take off your headset just to straighten out the cable
+     - eliminate the need to straighten out the cable after a VR session

 Cable Guardian uses customizable audio notifications, featuring:
      - audio device selection